Code-Institute-Submissions/davidcalikes-mypse.ie/docs/AGILE.md

 ### [MyPSE.ie Sprint 2 -- Overview](https://github.com/users/davidcalikes/projects/8/views/1)

 Sprint 2 focused on the creation of the passport functionality.
-Each user story explicitly laid out tasks and assessment critera.
+Each user story explicitly laid out tasks and assessment criteria.
 The Second sprint benefitted from the newly set time parameters inherited from Sprint 1.
 I also felt more confident moving the items across the columns of the Kanban board and could feel the benefits of the methodology as my understanding grew.

 <br>